Juvenile Programs

 Curriculum

-The curriculum has been developed at elementary, middle school, and high school levels to provide students with a thorough understanding of laws and their responsibility as a citizen to obey laws.
+The curriculum has been developed at the elementary, middle school, and high school levels to provide students with a thorough understanding of laws and their responsibility as citizens to obey laws.
 TEAM is flexible and adaptable to virtually all classroom settings.
 In Grand Ledge, we have chosen to focus on the middle school level for maximum effectiveness, but we also provide some lessons for both elementary classes and at the alternative high school.

 Each lesson is approximately 30 to 40 minutes in length and can be used as a stand-alone program for assemblies or special events, or can be instructed in a consecutive sequence.
-Working together, the police officer, the classroom teacher, and school official decide when it is most appropriate to incorporate a TEAM lesson that will assist in classroom instruction.
+Working together, the police officer, the classroom teacher, and the school official decide when it is most appropriate to incorporate a TEAM lesson that will assist in classroom instruction.

 Background

 In 1998, TEAM was developed by the Michigan Department of State Police, in collaboration with public and private school curriculum experts.
-The most widely implemented school health education curriculum Michigan Model was used as the basic foundation to create the TEAM School Liaison Program.
+The most widely implemented school health education curriculum Michigan Model, was used as the basic foundation to create the TEAM School Liaison Program.

 Goals

 In Grand Ledge, the TEAM School Liaison Program's goal is to unite educators, students, and law enforcement to play an integral part in preventing crime.
-The philosophy is that while working together as a team we can create relationships and be united in protecting children from becoming victims of crime.
+The philosophy is that while working together as a team, we can create relationships and be united in protecting children from becoming victims of crime.